Omarabdalgwad/Omarabdalgwad-Todo-cli/README.md

 ## commands :

-1- (show) : display your todo-list table
+1- (show) : Display your todo-list in a table:
 ```bash
 todo show
 ```